Esri/instant-apps-components/README.md

 You can use the stencil CLI to generate the necessary files for your web component.

-1. In terminal, run `stencil generate`.
+1. In terminal, run `npx stencil generate`.

 2. Enter the name of your web component with the following naming convention: `instant-apps-[YOUR_COMPONENT_NAME]`.